Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/build.typ

     - Flex wheels
     - High strength axle
-    - The rest of the materials can be found in the tool box
+    - The rest of the materials can be found in the tool box ],

-  ],
   [
     === Assembly
     - (NOTE: Most assembly was completed during the previous meeting or during the week)
-    - Attached the connecting 17x3x1 C-channel to the first stage intake’s two parallel C-channels with standoffs, screws, and nylons.
+    - Attached the connecting 17x3x1 C-channel to the first stage intake's two parallel C-channels with standoffs, screws, and nylons.
       - Attached a hinge at the bottom of the 17x3x1 C-channel
-    - Cutted a flap for the intake
+    - We cut a flap for the intake
       - This is to prevent rings from reaching too far up when intake.
 The flap will push the rings down.
     - Place flex-wheels on the high-strength axle and attach to the intake.
   ],
   figure(
     image("build\2024.09.13-2.png", width: 200pt,),
     caption: "Bottom roller for the hooks."
   ),
 )
 #grid(